 Conversely, if you feel that something has been done well, or you would like to highlight a member of staff for their service to you, then we always appreciate any complimentary comments.

-Complaints that are submitted to the Office of the Police and Crime Commissioner for Norfolk (OPCCN) are handled in line with our Complaints Handling Policy.
-(OPCCN Complaints Handling Policy and the supplemental Guidance on managing unacceptable or unreasonable complainant behaviour Policy).
+Complaints that are submitted to the Office of the Police and Crime Commissioner for Norfolk (OPCCN) are handled in line with our Complaints Handling Policy and supplementary guidance on managing unacceptable or unreasonable complainant behaviour.

 Complaints against Norfolk Constabulary